Improved axion haloscope search analysis: Summary

 \section{Summary}

 We report an approach to improve axion haloscope search analyses using the data obtained with the CAPP-8TB haloscope.
 By correcting for the background biased by the background parametrizations in the presence of axion signals, we realized an $\epsilon_\varA{SNR}$ of about 100\%.
 Given the axion haloscope search analyses to date, the scanning rate can be improved by 21\%, with about a 10\% improvement in the SNR.
+For the CAPP-8TB results~\cite{CAPP-8TB-PRL}, the limits of $g_{a\gamma\gamma}$ can be improved by about 5\% with an improved $\epsilon_{\rm SNR}$, e.g., from about 1.00$\times 10^{-14}$ to 0.95$\times 10^{-14}$ GeV$^{-1}$.
 This improvement is another low cost innovation in axion haloscope searches, where all the experimental parameters are currently at their best.

 \acknowledgments This work is supported by the Institute for Basic Science (IBS) under Project Code No. IBS-R017-D1-2021-a00.